oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 An end-user wants to rent a bicycle from a bike sharing scheme.
 The bicycles are locked in bicycle racks on sidewalks throughout a city.
 To unlock and use a bicycle, the user scans a QR code on the bicycle using their mobile phone.
 Scanning the QR code redirects the user to the bicycle sharing scheme's authorization page where the user authenticates and authorizes payment for renting the bicycle.
 Once authorized, the bicycle sharing service unlocks the bicycle, allowing the user to use it to cycle around the city. {{example-b3}} outlines an exploit relevant to this situation.

 ### Example A4: Authorize a Financial Transaction (Backchannel-Transferred Session Pattern) {#example-a4}
 An end-user makes an online purchase.
 Before completing the purchase, they get a notification on their mobile phone, asking them to authorize the transaction.
-The user opens their app and authenticates to the service before authorizing the transaction. {{example-b4}} and {{example-b4-2}} describes exploits relevant to this example.
+The user opens their app and authenticates to the service before authorizing the transaction. {{example-b4}} describes two exploits relevant to this example.

 ### Example A5: Add a Device to a Network (Cross-Device Session Transfer Pattern) {#example-a5}
 An employee is issued with a personal computer that is already joined to a network.
 The employee wants to add their mobile phone to the network to allow it to access corporate data and services (e.g., files and e-mail).
 The employee is logged-in on the personal computer where they initiate the process of adding their mobile phone to the network.
 The personal computer displays a QR code which authorizes the user to join their mobile phone to the network.
 The employee scans the QR code with their mobile phone and the mobile phone is joined to the network.
 The employee can start accessing corporate data and services on their mobile device. {{example-b5}} gives an example of how this flow may be exploited.